 Located at the end of Division Street off of N. 5th Avenue near Union Ridge Elementary School, this 40-acre park features a children’s play area, horseshoe pit, baseball, softball and soccer fields, a disc golf course, and a large area for playing volleyball.

-The Park also has a rental room, Bennett Hall, with picnic tables and kitchen facilities by reservation only.
-To reserve Abrams Bennett Hall or the sport fields, please visit our page, Reserve a Park.
+The Park also has a picnic shelter, Bennett Hall, with tables and kitchen facilities by reservation only.
+If you are interested in reserving Bennett Hall or any of the sports fields at Abrams, please visit our Event Planning page for more details.

 The Abrams Park Disc Golf Course is a 9 hole course through the wooded area of Abrams Park.
 You can find Tee 1 just up the hill from the northern play structure.
 Click here to view a map of the course.